Updated July 1, 2022

 Terrain: Fairly hilly.
 Some portions especially so.
 Bring a hand-held water bottle and fuel, particularly for longer distances.
 The trailhead building has restrooms and a drinking fountain.

-Nearby Coffee Shop: Post-run, grab coffee and delicious breakfast burriotos (my favorite: The Spudnick) at Breakaway Cafe & Coffee Bar, 1990 U.S. 31 North.
+Nearby Coffee Shop: Post-run, grab coffee and light breakfast goodies at Cuppa Joe Eastside, 1990 U.S. 31 North.
 It’s across from the Speedway gas station at Four Mile Road and U.S. 31 North.
 Cuppa Joe offers a full coffee bar, loose leaf tea, smoothies, scones, and other baked goods.